 I like the 360 degree photo format and have enjoyed using my Ricoh Theta SC for a few years.
 It has one lens scratched which I usually can edit in post but the thing limiting my use of the Theta more is it’s humble low resolution.

 I switched to using Dermandar panorama app on my phone to take 360 cylindrical images.
-In a landscape situation it can sometimes work well but often it fails to stich things together and recently it is difficult to share the files as the platform seems to be abandoned.
+In a landscape situation it can sometimes work well but then it can also can fail to stich things together and recently it is difficult to share the files as the platform seems to be abandoned.

-Like other moto travel bloggers sitting around not able to travel as planned this year I have turned my eye to fixing up or updating my riding gear, my blog and my gadgets.
+Thus like other moto travel bloggers sitting around not able to travel as planned this year I have turned my eye to fixing up or updating my riding gear, my blog and my gadgets.
 The Theta being now low resolution and with lens damaged is quite a few years old seemed ripe to be replaced and sold off.

-The best model 360 cam from Ricoh is the Z1 which I have used in the Yodobashi shop and it is excellent.
-But alas much too expensive so I tried a product that costs half as much but which I had no chance to use first hand and was relying on reviews.
+The best model 360 cam from Ricoh is the Z1 which I have used in Yokohama Yodobashi camera shop and it is excellent.
+But alas much far too expensive so I tried a product that costs half as much but which I had no chance to use first hand and was relying on Vlogger reviews.

 The Qoocam 8K can take 8K 360 degree jpeg and raw images as well it can stack images much like a modern phone does to boost the dynamic range.
 It all sounded very good however my user experience was different.